After Talking with 1,000 Personas: Learning Preference-Aligned Proactive Assistants From Large-Scale Persona Interactions: Motivation and Problem Formulation

 The preferences that guide these decisions are latent.
 They differ across users, depend on context, and may change as the user interacts with the assistant.
 Guided by prior HCI studies and our analysis of simulated interaction traces, we represent preferences using the five recurring dimensions in Table~\ref{tab:preference_categories}.
 We denote the set of preference dimensions as

 These dimensions recur across domains and user populations, but individuals differ in how important each dimension is and in what they want within each dimension.

 For each user $u_i$, we represent their long-term tendencies across these dimensions by a vector $P_i \in \mathbb{R}^{|C|}$, which encodes how strongly the user typically weights each dimension and how preferences are expressed in practice.
 While the dimensions in $C$ are shared at the population level, the values of $P_i$ differ across users and may change over time as interaction feedback accumulates.
 During a specific interaction in activity context $a_j$, only a subset of dimensions in $C$ may be relevant.
 The assistant therefore faces two coupled inference problems: identifying which preference dimensions are active in the current situation, and interpreting user-specific preferences within those dimensions well enough to decide whether and how to intervene.
 Errors in either step can lead to poorly timed, overly intrusive, or mismatched proactive behavior.

-This structure motivates a population-to-individual learning strategy.
-In Stage~1, the assistant learns shared preference structure from large-scale synthetic interactions generated by LLM-simulated users, providing a strong cold start without relying on real user logs.
+We formulate proactive assistant personalization as a population-to-individual learning problem with multidimensional preference structure and on-device deployment constraints.
+This leads to a two-stage design in which category-structured supervision is used to learn shared preference representations at the population level, while category-specific activation steering supports lightweight individual adaptation without per-user retraining.
+In Stage~1, the assistant learns shared preference structure from large-scale synthetic interactions generated by LLM-simulated users, thereby providing a strong cold start without relying on real user logs.
 In Stage~2, the assistant adapts to each user on device by adjusting how it attends to the preference dimensions based on lightweight interaction feedback.
 The following sections describe how we construct the synthetic preference dataset and implement this two-stage personalization pipeline under mobile and privacy constraints.